akouz/a_coos/README.md

 ## Usage

 Place coos.h file into the same folder where the sketch is.
-In the sketch include it as:
+In the sketch include coos.h as:

 #include "coos.h"